Paper airplane icon

 Rice paddies filled with water in Phong Nha Ki Bang national park in Vietnam with limestone peaks in the distance at sunset.

-Vietnam isn’t just mega busy cities
+Vietnam isn’t just mega-busy cities

 Image: The Roaming Renegades